Shubhang-2111/Scaler-Assignment/README.md

 4. JavaScript

 ## Cab Details
-Based on the source and destination choosen and the shortest time , application will show the list of the cabs available with its name , price per minutes and the estimated cost based on the journey time.
+Based on the source and destination choosen and the shortest time , application will show the list of 5 cabs available with its name , price per minutes and the estimated cost based on the journey time.

 ## Selecting-Cab
 User can tap on select button to choose a cab.
 Cab which already booked cannot be booked again as the selecting button will be disabled.